Apple TV Plus: How to watch (free!) on iPhone, Roku, Amazon Fire

 If you are a college student with an Apple Music student subscription, you can get Apple's TV service bundled with your subscription for no additional cost.
 A student subscription to Apple Music is $4.99 a month.

-Discuss: Apple TV Plus: How to watch (free!) on iPhone, Amazon Fire, Roku
+Discuss: Apple TV Plus: How to watch (free!) on iPhone, Amazon Fire, and Roku

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.